zzidante/current_crowd_radio/README.md

 # Current Crowd Radio

-Current City Radio is about discovering local music.
+Current Crowd Radio is about discovering local music.

 Powered by the Jamendo library, it accesses over 500k songs spread far and wide across the world.